-Dave is Co-director of Graduate Studies at the Centre and Bristol Futures Theme Lead for Innovation and Enterprise across the wider University.
+Dave is Postgraduate Director of the one year taught Master's Programme at the Centre and Bristol Futures Theme Lead for Innovation and Enterprise across the wider University.
 Dave is also a freelance Innovation Consultant, a social innovation charity trustee, an expert adviser to the National Union of Students on enterprise and employability, an independent town councillor, and the former Chairman and Director of Enterprise Educators UK, of whom he is an honorary fellow.
 Dave is a former University Head of Enterprise & Employability and former Head of Enterprise Education at the University of Bristol.
 Dave’s interest and expertise lies in early-stage start-ups, creative processes, and intrapreneurship.

 Antony is currently the Undergraduate Programme Director at the Centre for Innovation & Entrepreneurship at the University of Bristol and was closely involved in its creation.
 He has worked at several UK Universities and his current area of focus in both teaching and research is innovation.
 He has consulted with several large UK and international companies and organisations including Avia Insurance, The British Heart Foundation and Diageo.
 Currently, Antony is leading a range of initiatives at the University exploring how the built environment and the organisation of space ‘scripts’ learning and teaching.
 This forms part of an initiative to transform learning and teaching within the University.